w3c/wai-tutorials/source/page-structure/regions.html.erb.md

 ## Page header

-Most websites have a region at the top of every page that contains general content, such as the website logo, search function, and navigation options.
+Most websites have a region at the top of every page that contains site-specific information, such as the website logo, search function, and navigation options.
 HTML5 provides the `<header>` element, which can be used to define such a region.

 {::nomarkdown}
 <%= code_start %>